joeywsd/guess-the-song/docs/README.md

 # guess-the-song
 > Project Guess The Song is a simple single player guessing the song game.
-However, with the integration of Alan AI's voice assistant, the user experience is exponentially greater than the normal game.
+However, with the integration of Alan AI's voice assistant, the user experience is vastly greater than the conventional game.
+>
 > Game Link: https://bit.ly/3huxoxN

 ## Table of Contents